skhahehe/spotify-downloader/README.md

 # 🎵 Spotify Smart Downloader
+# Note: This is like a proof of concept. for educational demonstration of how scraping and metadata can work to achieve something like this.
+I,Sarmad Durrani by no means promote or support piracy.
+You are liable for your own actions
 A powerful, cross-platform Spotify downloader that allows you to download tracks, albums, and playlists directly to your device with metadata and album art.

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)